redwoodjs/redwoodjs-com-archive/docs/cliCommands.md

 ### setup custom-index

-Setup an `index.js` file so you can customize how Redwood web is mounted in your browser.
+Setup an `index.js` file in `web/src` so you can customize how your Redwood App mounts to the DOM.

 ```
 yarn rw setup custom-index